acharyadarshan/acharyadarshan.github.io/_posts/2020-06-06-pandas-pipe-plotly.md

 ![Clean notebook](/assets/img/sample/clean_nb.png)

-> Note: Dark mode is available on this website.
+> Note: darkmode is available on this website.
 You can switch between the modes by clicking the leftmost button at the bottom of the left sidebar.

   ![dark_mode](/assets/img/sample/dark_mode.png)